A Complete Guide on Statutory Maternity Pay

 You cannot get SMP if you go into police custody during your maternity pay period.
 It will not restart when you’re discharged.

-Early births or you lose your baby
+Early Births or If you lose your Baby

 You can still get Statutory Maternity Leave and SMP if your baby: